• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These Dark Chocolate Coconut Clusters are ridiculously easy to make, low in sugar, no bake and simply irresistible!
-In addition, this healthy toasted coconut recipe is Paleo, Keto and Vegan friendly.
+These Dark Chocolate Coconut Clusters are super easy to make, low in sugar, no bake and simply irresistible!
+In addition, this healthy toasted coconut recipe is keto, paleo and vegan friendly.

 Have you tried those Innofoods dark chocolate coconut clusters from Costco?

-Well, we were gifted a bag last December and I knew I needed to recreate my own Paleo friendly version.
+Well, we were gifted a bag last December and I knew I needed to recreate my own Paleo and keto friendly version.

 Did I mention they're also irresistible?!
-Try eating just one 😉
+Try eating just one ๐Ÿ˜‰

-My Dark Chocolate Coconut Clusters recipe is Paleo, Vegan and keto friendly.
-The only sweetness comes from the dark chocolate.
+My chocolate coconut clusters recipe is keto, paleo and vegan friendly.
+The only sweetness comes from the dark chocolate, meaning there's no added sugar.

-These coconut cluster chocolates are made with a mixture of toasted coconut and seeds, all bound together by melted chocolate.
+These keto chocolate coconut clusters are made with a mixture of toasted coconut and seeds, all bound together by melted chocolate.

 Here's what you need to make them: